Speciesism

-Notable proponents of the concept include Peter Singer, Oscar Horta, Steven M. Wise, Gary L. Francione, Melanie Joy, David Nibert, Steven Best, and Ingrid Newkirk.
-Among academics, the ethics, morality, and concept of speciesism has been the subject of substantial philosophical debate.
-Carl Cohen, Nel Noddings, Bernard Williams, Peter Staudenmaier, Christopher Grau, Douglas Maclean, Roger Scruton, Thomas Wells, and Robert Nozick have criticized the term or elements of it.
+The term first appeared in 1970 in a pamphlet by Ryder protesting against animal experimentation.
+It was later popularized by Peter Singer in Animal Liberation (1975).
+Other writers associated with the concept include Oscar Horta, Steven M. Wise, Gary L. Francione, Melanie Joy, David Nibert, Steven Best, and Ingrid Newkirk.
+The concept has also been criticized or rejected by writers including Carl Cohen, Nel Noddings, Bernard Williams, Peter Staudenmaier, Christopher Grau, Douglas Maclean, Roger Scruton, Thomas Wells, and Robert Nozick.